hanuz06/Miscellaneous/README.md

 # Miscellaneous
  This repository was created to store some katas and some small projects.
-It also contains a link to a WordPress project: http://andreya.sgedu.site/
+WordPress project: http://andyl.sgedu.site/